A topic from the subject of Organic Chemistry in Chemistry.

 • Electrophilic aromatic substitution reactions are used to introduce a variety of functional groups into aromatic rings.

-• Nucleophilic aromatic substitution reactions are used to replace a hydrogen atom in an aromatic ring with a nucleophile.
+• Nucleophilic aromatic substitution reactions are used to replace a leaving group (often a halogen) in an aromatic ring with a nucleophile.
+This example shows a different type of reaction involving oxidation instead of direct substitution.

 Share on: